MakeSureDudeDies/FuwwySpeak/README.md

 or just normal lua from the source.

 # Python:
-Any Python compiler (official reccommended)
+Any Python compiler (official recommended)